 2 Tbs water

-Rinse rice and place in bowl.
-Submerge rice in warm water and let stand for 30 minutes.
+Rinse rice in a bowl of cold water several times, till water is no longer cloudy, about 4 times.
+Drain and submerge rice under warm water and let stand for 30 minutes.
 Drain and set aside.
-Bring a wide-bottomed pot filled with 4 cups of salted water to a rapid boil.
-Add the rice and cook for 8 minutes.
+Bring a wide-bottomed pot filled with 4 quarts of salted water to a rapid boil.
+Add the rice and cook for 7 minutes.
 Drain.

 Wipe pot dry with a paper towel.
 Place 3 Tbs of the oil in the pot, add the turmeric and stir.
 Tilt pan to cover entire bottom with oil.
 Pour rice into pan, making sure that the bottom of the pan is covered with rice.
 Then gently pull extra rice towards the center to form a pyramid.
+Poke several holes into the rice with the back of a wooden spoon.
 Sprinkle rice with remaining oil.
 Cover lid with a dish towel and tie on the top.
 Cover pot, and cook over medium heat for 10 minutes.
 Then lower heat ( as low as possible) and cook for at least 30- 45 more minutes.
 Crust will form on bottom.
 Invert and serve with crust on top.
 Serves 6-8 people